mediacms-io/mediacms/README.md

 - Open issues, participate on discussions, report bugs, suggest ideas
 - Star the project
 - Add functionality, work on a PR, fix an issue!
+- Before you send a PR, make sure your code is properly formatted.
+For that, use `pre-commit install` to install a pre-commit hook and run `pre-commit run --all` and fix everything before you commit.
+This pre-commit will check for your code lint everytime you commit a code.
 ## Contact
 info@mediacms.io